EnigmaticaModpacks/Docs-Enigmatica6/gameplay/how-to.../occultism-automatic-djinn-repair.md

 # What you will need:

 - A working knowledge of how Pedestals works.
-- An "XP to Fluid" converter pedestal
+- An "Fluid to XP" converter pedestal
 - An "XP Tank" pedestal
 - An "XP Anvil" pedestal
 - An inventory under the XP Anvil, can just be a chest.